jasperdegens/strata-frontend-exercise/README.md

 - This page should show the user's name and profile picture.
 - It should have a button/icon that allows a visitor to "like" the user's profile.
 - There should be a back button to return to the leaderboard.

+- You may add any additional functionality and pages you see fit if you complete the main assignment.

 **NOTES**:
 - User profile images are located in the public resource folder at `users/[username].png`.